amar-ox/mqns_tmp/README.md

 ---

-## Example: Three-Node Simulation
+## Examples

+The `examples` folder contains several ready-to-run simulations.
+Feel free to explore each script individually.

-The example `examples/3_nodes_thruput.py` simulates a linear three-node quantum network (`S → R → D`) to evaluate how memory coherence time affects end-to-end entanglement throughput.
+The `3_nodes_thruput.py` example simulates a linear three-node quantum network (`S → R → D`) to evaluate how memory coherence time affects end-to-end entanglement throughput.

-It demonstrates:

-* Entanglement generation over lossy fiber links (approximating Barrett-Kok protocol)
-* Swapping at an intermediate node
-* Statistical analysis over multiple runs with variable memory coherence

 Run the example with: